 17. For many care communities, this may be a departure from the daily culture, so how can clinicians educate/train care team members on the strategies they are employing with the elder during treatment?

-Evidence-based approaches are also available to the SLP in terms of staff training of communication supports and strategies.
-For example, role-play, deliberate practice and coaching models support transfer of knowledge to needed behavior changes.
-Effective training programs tend to employ multiple modalities such as video, print and live demonstration and they are tailored to specific needs of the individuals.
-Training in short, in the moment bursts are often more impactful than a longer didactic session and a collaborative approach is often helpful.
+Evidence-based approaches are also available to the SLP in terms of staff training on communication supports and strategies.
+For example, role-play, deliberate practice and coaching models support the transfer of knowledge to needed behavior changes.
+Effective training programs tend to employ multiple modalities such as video, print, and live demonstration and they are tailored to the specific needs of the individuals.
+Training in short, "in the moment" bursts are often more impactful than a longer didactic session and a collaborative approach is often helpful.
 By recognizing the contributions of the trainees and attending to outcomes data of training, SLPs can provide skilled intervention in this arena as well (Knowles, Holton, & Swanson, 2005).